Easy DIY Kids Desk

 Connect Top to Leg Base

-Center the leg base upside down on the desktop so there is a 1.5 inch overhang on the two sides.
+Center the leg base upside down on the desktop so there is a 1.5-inch overhang on the two sides.
 It sits flush on the front and back sides.
-I connected the top to the legs with 1.5 inch pocket screws.
-You could also use 2 inch here, but the 2.5 inch pocket screws went through the top and were too long.
+I connected the top to the legs with 1.5-inch pocket screws.
+You could also use 2 inches here, but the 2.5-inch pocket screws went through the top and were too long.

 -